SAP-samples/teched2022-DA263/README.md

 ## Requirements
 Good news!
 For this exercise, there is no need to set up a complex environment.
 You just need:

-- Any web browser
+- Google Chrome (already included on the client)
 - Access to this GitHub repository
-- Access to SAP Analytics Cloud
+- Access to SAP Analytics Cloud (see the user access section below)

 ## Exercises